Ear, nose and throat (ENT) surgery

 On this page:

-ENT surgery offers services to treat disorders and defects of the ears, nose (including sinuses), throat, head and neck.
-Services are provided for adults and children on an inpatient or day patient basis.
+ENT surgery encompasses disorders of the ears, nose (including sinuses), throat, airway, and cancers of the head and neck region.
+Services are provided for adults and children on an inpatient or day-case basis.
+A list of the sub-specialty services provided at St. George’s and of our Consultant team is below.

 Central Booking Service & Follow-Up Call Centre: 020 8725 0007